-- Bake the chicken: lightly oil the bottom of a large baking dish and lay the marinated chicken in a single layer.
-Bake uncovered at 450F/230C until an internal read thermometer registers 150F/65C internal temperature.
-Baked chimichurri chicken will take around 25-30 minutes for chicken breasts and approximately 40 minutes for chicken thighs.
+- Baked chimichurri chicken: Lightly oil the bottom of a large baking dish and lay the marinated chicken in a single layer.
+Bake uncovered at 450 F for 25-30 minutes for chicken breasts and approximately 40 minutes for chicken thighs.

+- Pan fried chimichurri chicken: Preheat large skillet with a bit of oil, and pan fry chicken for 5-6 minutes per side.
 This method will slightly burn the herbs in the chimichurri sauce though it still tastes delicious!